M66B/FairEmail/FAQ.md

 * *text size*: for three different font sizes
 * *compact view*: for more condensed message items and a smaller message text font

-In the display section of the advanced options you can enable or disable:
+In the display section of the settings you can enable or disable:

 * *Unified inbox*: to disable the unified inbox and to list the folders selected for the unified inbox instead
 * *Group by date*: show date header above messages with the same date